-Full automation of network, service and security management.
+• Full automation of network, service and security management.
 An efficient 5G architecture should rely on improved zero-touch management for its network resources, services and should be capable of implementing trust and security in a multi-stakeholder environment.
 This will require seamless

-- end-to-end security orchestration, dynamic trust computation and trusted execution of the workloads across multiple domains. - Discovering, brokering and trading of resources.
-Resources can belong to compute, storage or network segment and can be provided by operators and 3rd party providers.
+• Discovering, brokering and trading of resources.
+Resources can belong to compute, storage or network segment and can be provided by operators and 3ad party providers.